Title: | Bindings to C++ Libraries for Single-Cell Analysis |

 Aaron Lun

-https://libscran.github.io/scran_variances/, for the variance modelling.
+function in https://libscran.github.io/scran_variances/, for the underlying implementation.

 fitVarianceTrend